GabrielDA7/cms-esgi/README.md

 -- DONE -- secure the search ajax (if object is user he can get all the user data) -- DONE -- Refactoring objectDelegate
 -- DONE -- search :
            create a search config on all classes to set the possible columns to search (It's to not search with id column with a string for example)
 -- DONE -- search bar action
+-- DONE -- remove live form video.class
+-- DONE -- Corriger back add video
+-- DONE -- rename the files where there are moved in the server (ex create a folder wich is named formation and put the formations into it and
+           give a name like formation + id) -> do for the object class a function who return the file path (ex : video is : DIR . public.video . etc)

                               |FRONT|